If you're a serious home chef, you need to have the proper tools.

 - Short or long: Traditionally, skillets and saucepans have one long handle, but some instead have two short ones.
 A long handle makes a pot easier to grab, while short handles can make it easier to pop in the oven and to store.

 - Silicone-coated handles: Some lines of cookware have silicone-coated handles.
-These wear out fast, especially when used over gas flames or put in ovens.
+These can wear out fast, especially when used over gas flames or put in ovens.
 Like glass lids, these are often the mark of cheaper cookware.
 No All-Clad or Demeyere cookware has silicone-coated handles.

 Other than that, don't buy cookware with handles which you find ugly, because it will make the cookware unpleasant to use.
 We find this to be the case with the Demeyere John Pawson line, which, while top notch cookware in every respect, has big, square, unsightly handles.
-They also look awkward to use.

 When cookware is cheap and tinny, it's simply not a pleasure to use, either functionally or aesthetically.
 And since cooking is one of those life chores which has to be done whether you're in the mood for it or not (most of the time, anyway), do yourself a favor and get cookware you can love.
 It makes your kitchen time So.
 Much.
 Better!